cycle/docs/advanced/timestamp.md

 custom mapper implementation which will be automatically registering such values in entity commands.

 ## Timestamped Mapper
-Simples mapper will look like:
+Simplest mapper will look like:

 ```php
 class TimestampedMapper extends Mapper